Francis Lascelles Jardine: Jardine's treasure

 In early 1891 one of Jardine's large pearl and trepang (beche-de-mer) fleet, schooner Lancashire Lass (1869–1895), Captain Samuel Rowe, reported finding a shipwreck on a coral reef whilst trepanging.
-The items recovered included an anchor, a small non-ferrous cannon, and 160 lbs (72 kg) of Spanish dollars, estimated to be worth over £300.
+The items recovered included an anchor, an iron cannon, and 160 lbs (72 kg) of Spanish dollars, estimated to be worth over £300.
 The dates of three coins were given, the oldest 1800, 1814, and a very indistinct 1833 appeared to be the youngest.
 The exact location of the wreck was kept secret.

 The Thursday Island exports for 1891 May 22 included "6 boxes of specie" (coins) sent to London, England via the steamer Taroba.

 In 1911 Jardine disclosed that he equipped one of his fleet for salvage and recovered a further ~15 cwt (~760 kg) of Spanish silver pillar dollars.
 The Queensland steamer Tara from Brisbane, called at Thursday Island about 1891 Nov 20 on its way to London, England.
 The Pall Mall Gazette (London) 1892 Jan 5 reported the arrival of a large quantity of specie, value many thousand pounds, being Torres Straits treasure.
 The next day the Liverpool Mercury reported "The steamship Tara has arrived from Brisbane with £6600 in specie."

 In 1897 Percival Pitman Outridge (1863–1938) a pearl fleet owner, reported details of the coins.
 The Spanish dollars were dated 1713–1823, and the single gold coin recovered was a Spanish onza [ounce] dated 1819.

 In 1911 Jardine disclosed that the wreck was located "in a lagoon of Portlock Reef", but did not give the exact location.
 Rowe in 1891 had said it was "on the extreme outer reef of the Great Barrier chain".
 Some describe Portlock Reef as the extreme northern limit of the Great Barrier Reef.
 Jardine persisted with his option that the ship was Spanish, so it appears that the ship's bell was not found.
 Spanish dollars were widely accepted, so it was not unusual for ships of many nations to carry significant quantities to pay for goods.

 The ship was most likely the Sun (1819 ship), brig of Calcutta, Captain Gillett which departed Sydney 1826 May 10 with 40,000 Spanish dollars for Batavia, Singapore, Calcutta via Torres Strait.
 She was reported wrecked May 27 on a detached part of the Eastern Fields.
 The ship went to pieces almost immediately, 2 boats headed for Mer (Murray Island).
 The long boat with 24 were all lost on a reef within sight of Mer.
 The ship John Munroe picked up Capt.
 Gillett and 11 others Jun 1 at Mer and took them to Calcutta.